-Fremont in Seattle was one of the city’s first neighborhoods with its own identity.
-It was founded as a land development, like a suburb, with the name of Fremont taken from the home city of two investors who came out from Nebraska.
-In 1888 these men formed a business partnership with local investors to develop the site.
+Fremont in Seattle was one of the city’s early neighborhoods with its own identity.
+It was founded as a land development, like a suburb, with the name of Fremont given because its investors came from Fremont, Nebraska.
+In 1887-1888 Edward and Carrie Blewett of Fremont, Nebraska, formed a business partnership with Seattle investors to develop the site.

 The “context statements” like the one for Fremont, are mini-histories which were developed during a grant-funded project to survey and identify historic properties.
 Here is one paragraph from the context statement for Fremont:

 The historic settlement and development of the community of Fremont can be largely attributed to its advantageous geographic location.
 This setting almost directly north of the original Seattle townsite along the heavily wooded northwest shore of Lake Union was also connected to Salmon Bay and Puget Sound to the west by way of a slough or narrow stream – known as “the Outlet” – making it a convenient and accessible site for early Euro-American settlement and industries dependent on water-borne transportation.

 In the 1880s some people would paddle a canoe across Lake Union to get to Fremont and other communities on the north shore of the lake.
 Kilbourne had that route covered, as well, as he was the owner of a twelve-passenger steamer, the Maude Foster, which carried people back and forth across Lake Union.

 Beginning in 1889 Kilbourne’s streetcar line ran from downtown Seattle up Westlake Avenue to Fremont.
-At Fremont there was a transfer point, now marked by the Waiting for the Interurban statue, to continue travelling in any of three directions: to Ballard on the west, to Green Lake or to Guy Phinney’s zoo (Woodland Park Zoo).
+At Fremont there was a transfer point, now marked by the Waiting for the Interurban statue, to continue travelling northward to Green Lake or to Guy Phinney’s zoo (Woodland Park Zoo).

 The rich history of the Fremont neighborhood will be celebrated all during the month of May 2015 at the Fremont Branch Library, 731 N. 35th Street (one block east of Fremont Ave N.)